 Okay, Ladies.
 It's time to bring on fitness ball exercises for women if you want to add some fun to your workout.

-An exercise ball will not only improve your fitness now, it can be used to address several components of fitness that will allow you to retain quality of life, and a healthier, more youthful body as you age.
+An exercise ball will improve your fitness now because it can be used to address several components of fitness that will allow you to retain quality of life, and a healthier, more youthful body as you age.

 These over-sized, lightweight balls may not only make you feel like a kid again, they can also help relieve the stress on your joints when performing challenging movements.
 A balance ball can improve coordination and balance, and it's a perfect tool for sculpting and strengthening your core muscles.